mugithi/google-terraform-pytorch-tpu/README.md

 # Introduction

-This module builds off [PyTorch/XLA](https://github.com/pytorch/xla) and enables you to do build a TPU PyTorch Distributed training enviroment using [PyTorch/XLA](https://github.com/pytorch/xla) using Google Cloud Builder.
+This module builds off [PyTorch/XLA](https://github.com/pytorch/xla) and enables you to reliabliy instatiate a  [PyTorch Distributed Cloud TPU training enviroment](https://github.com/pytorch/xla#-how-to-run-on-tpu-pods-distributed-training) using Google Cloud Builder.

 ### What this module does
 ---